Nassa serta

 Nassa serta, commonly known as the sertum rock shell, is a species of sea snail in the family Muricidae.
 It was originally described by Bruguière in 1789 and has undergone several taxonomic revisions.

 Description

 The shell of Nassa serta varies in size from 38 mm to 70 mm.
 It is robust and elongated, with pronounced spiral ridges and axial ribs that give it a textured appearance.
 The coloration typically ranges from light to dark brown, often with contrasting bands or spots.

 Distribution

-This species is distributed in the Red Sea and in the Indian Ocean along Chagos, Madagascar, Mauritius and Tanzania; in the Pacific Ocean along Hawaii and Eastern Australia.

-Distribution

 This species occurs widely across the Indo-Pacific region.
-It is recorded in the Red Sea, off the coasts of Tanzania, Madagascar, Mauritius, and the Chagos Archipelago, and as far east as Hawaii and Eastern Australia.
+It is recorded in the Red Sea, off the coasts of Tanzania, Madagascar and Mauritius, and the Chagos Archipelago, and as far east as Hawaii and Eastern Australia.
 Records from the Pitcairn Islands and French Polynesia confirm its range extends into the remote Pacific.

 Habitat and Ecology

 Nassa serta inhabits shallow subtidal zones, typically at depths of 3 to 12 meters.
 It is commonly found under corals, slabs, and stones in reef-associated environments.
 Like other muricids, it is a carnivorous or scavenging snail, often feeding on sessile invertebrates or carrion.